chrisl8/ArloBot/README.md

 ArloBot Package for ROS
 ===========================

-Update JUne 1, 2015: I finally merged my dev branch into master.
+Update June 1, 2015: I finally merged my dev branch into master.
 Hopefully it all works, but obviously the world is my beta testers, since I'm the only alpha tester.

 I've made a lot of changes to the C code for the Propeller board to try to make it easily work for various configurations without you having to rewrite the C code yourself.
 Still, it may not work out.
 Please let me know how it works.